rakesh-vs/a4i/ARCHITECTURE.md

 ## Overview

 The project has been rearchitected to use common shared modules that can be reused across multiple agents, reducing code duplication and improving maintainability.
+The system now includes an Insights Agent that synthesizes disaster and relief data into comprehensive analysis and actionable plans.

 ## Architecture Structure